City are back on the road this evening, this time to face Exeter City in an Emirates FA Cup first-round replay at 7.45pm.

 BACK THE BANTAMS - WITH SKY BET

-Supporters can back the Bantams for victory tomorrow afternoon with Sky Bet.
+City supporters can back their team for victory this Tuesday with Sky Bet.

 Supporters can place their bets by CLICKING HERE.

 PLEASE NOTE: All odds are subject to change.
 Please gamble responsibly.

 The Bantams will don their Hyper Blue third strip for the trip to St James Park, while the hosts will wear their traditional Red and White kit.

 Exeter: Red and White Stripes / Red / Red

 Bantams: Hyper Blue / Hyper Blue / Hyper Blue

 Supporters can PAY ON THE DAY this evening.
 CLICK HERE for full details.